Group distance magic and antimagic graphs: Labelling Cartesian products

 \begin{cor} Let $G, H$ be regular graphs with $2^d, 2^e$ vertices, respectively.
 Suppose both $G$ and $H$ have even degrees. \begin{itemize} \item[\rm (a)] If $G$ is $\Z_2^d$-distance antimagic and $H$ is $\Z_2^e$-distance antimagic, then $G \Box H$ is $\Z_2^{d+e}$-distance antimagic. \item[\rm (b)] If $G$ is $\Z_2^d$-distance magic and $H$ is $\Z_2^e$-distance magic, then $G \Box H$ is $\Z_2^{d+e}$-distance magic. \end{itemize} \end{cor}

 Theorem \ref{thm:cart-prod-gen} and its corollaries above enable us to construct group distance antimagic/magic graphs from known ones.
-As an example, from Corollary \ref{cor:cay} and Corollary \ref{thm:cart-prod} we obtain the following result (a general result involving more than two factors can be formulated similarly).
+As an example, from Corollaries \ref{cor:cay} and \ref{thm:cart-prod} we obtain the following result (a general result involving more than two factors can be formulated similarly).

 \begin{cor} Let $p_i \ge 2$ be a prime and $d_i, r_i \ge 1$ be integers with $2 \le r_i \le p_i^{d_i}$ for $i = 1, 2$.
 Let $G_i$ be any Cayley graph on $\Z_{p_i}^{d_i}$ with degree $r_i$ for $i = 1, 2$. \begin{itemize} \item[\rm (a)] If $p_1$ divides $r_2$ but not $r_1$, and $p_2$ divides $r_1$ but not $r_2$, then $G_1 \Box G_2$ is $\Z_{p_1}^{d_1} \times \Z_{p_2}^{d_2}$-distance antimagic. \item[\rm (b)] If both $p_1$ and $p_2$ divide each of $r_1$ and $r_2$, then $G_1 \Box G_2$ is $\Z_{p_1}^{d_1} \times \Z_{p_2}^{d_2}$-distance magic. \end{itemize} \end{cor}